 I have shown you some of the things I got up to on a recent visit to the beautiful Le Marche area of central Italy, an area amongst the foothills of the Sibillini Mountains.
 In fact I have more to show as well!
 But I couldn’t pass by without showing the wonderful place I stayed at during my travels there.
 Il Veccio Tasso.

 Il Vecchio Tasso is an idyllic stone old country house that sits near the hilltop town of Smerillo.
 In fact it sits not far from many of the gorgeous old hilltop town and villages that are dotted around the area.
+The nearest bigger place is magical in itself.
+Amandola.

 From the gardens, the pool, to the rooms it is a place that feels away from it all, as it should, yet full of calm and warm comfort.
 Six rooms that cater for individuals, couples or families.
 A real feel and charm of stepping back in time to the Italy of yesteryear but without stepping away from needed modern comforts.